-As an equal opportunity employer, the management of the Company is committed in creating a fair, respectful and diviersifies working environment by promoting anti-discrimination and equal opportunity in all human resources and employment decisions.
+As an equal opportunity employer, the management of the Company is committed in creating a fair, respectful and diviersifying working environment by promoting anti-discrimination and equal opportunity in all human resources and employment decisions.
 For instance, training and promotion opportunities, dismissals and retirement policies are determined irrespective of their gender, race, age, disability, family status, marital status, pregnancy status, sexual orientation, religion beliefs, nationality, social and ethnic origin or any other non-job related factors in all business units.
 The Group's equal opportunities policy enforces zero tolerance to any workplace discrimination, harassment or victimisation.
 If there is any discrimination incidents, employees can report to human resources department of the Group.
 Disciplinary actions would be taken against any employee if there is any non-compliance or breach of legislation related to the equal opportunities policies.

-As at 31 December 2021, the Group employed 22 full-time employees (2020: 22 employees) in total, of which 15 employees (2020: 15 employees) were male, while 7 (2020: 7) were female.
-41% (2020: 41%) of the employees aged from 31 to 40; while 32% (2020: 32%) of them aged from 41 to 50; and the remaining of them aged over 51.
+As at 31 December 2022, the Group employed 18 full-time employees (2021: 22 employees) in total, of which 11 employees (2021: 15 employees) were male, while 7 (2021: 7) were female.
+44% (2021: 41%) of the employees aged from 31 to 40; while 33% (2021: 32%) of them aged from 41 to 50; and the remaining of them aged over 51.
 All of them are under Hong Kong employment.
-The turnover rate of the Year by gender and age group were both 0% (2020: 0%).
+The turnover rate of the Year were 100% (2021: 0%) of male, while 0% (2021: 0%) of female.
+The turnover rate of the Year were 0% (2021: 0%) aged from 31 to 40; 29% (2021: 0%) aged from 41 to 50; and 10% (2021: 0%) aged over 51.